-My Mother recently admitted to me that she and my Grandma hated (really? that’s so harsh!) these Scarry books…but as a little girl I LOVED them.
-Well, well, look who takes after me…the baby brings me this book every day so I can sit with him and ask him to find things in it. (from: Jaynie)
+My Mother recently admitted to me that she and my Grandma hated (really? that’s so harsh!) these Scarry books, but as a little girl-I LOVED them.
+Well, well, look who takes after me.
+The baby brings me this book every day so I can sit with him and ask him to find things in it.

 The I LOVE YOU Book & It’s Okay To Be Different by Todd Parr are just so sweet.
-His stick figure-esque illustrations along with the use of mostly primary colors make these books great for really young readers.
-We actually started reading them to our son around 7 months and he was taken right away.
+His stick-figure-esque illustrations along with the use of mostly primary colors make these books great for really young readers.
+We started reading them to our son around seven months and he was taken right away.
 The books make it clear from the start that your child will be loved under any and all circumstances.
-Aw. (from: Michelle)
+Aw.

 Pat the Bunny by Dorothy Kunhardt & Goodnight Moon by Margaret Wise Brown, because they’re great.
-You can read them to a 6 week old and watch the books grow with them until they’re 20. (from: The Polsky Family)
+You can read them to a six week old and watch the books grow with them until they’re twenty.

-Feely Bugs by David A. Carter is for kids 3 and up.
-It has feathers and things that could get into a baby’s mouth, but our son is so enamored with the different textures, we let him have at it while supervised. (from: The Polsky Family)
+Feely Bugs by David A. Carter is for kids three and up.
+It has feathers and things that could get into a baby’s mouth, but our son is so enamored with the different textures, we let him have at it while supervised.

-And for kids and grown ups alike, my husband produced this classical music version of the classic, Runaway Bunny.
-The world renowned violinist Ittai Shapira leads the Royal Philharmonic Orchestra while Brooke Shields narrates.
-It’s a treat. (from: n’Uncle Ittai)
+And for kids and grown-ups alike, my husband produced this classical music version of the classic, Runaway Bunny.
+The world-renowned violinist Ittai Shapira leads the Royal Philharmonic Orchestra while Brooke Shields narrates.
+It’s a treat.